Félix Verdejo: Early career

-In October 2012, a 19 year old Verdejo became a professional by joining Top Rank, signing for an undisclosed amount that reportedly included a bonification $600,000 dollars.
+In October 2012, a 19 year old Verdejo became a professional by joining Top Rank, signing for an undisclosed amount that reportedly included a bonification $600,000.

 Verdejo won the "New Hispanic Promise" category of the 2013 Premios Juventud on July 18 of that year.
 After closing his 2013 campaign, Verdejo was voted "Prospect of the Year" by BoxingScene and Top Rank.
 He also finished second in Yahoo!'s list, which noted that any other year he would have been a "slam dunk winner".
 In his first fight of 2014, Verdejo faced undefeated Lauro Alcantar, winning by knockout in only 21 seconds.
 Verdejo continued his success throughout 2014, going 7–0 with 6 KO, making his career record 16–0 (KO 12).
 ESPN.com would go on to name Verdejo 'Prospect of the Year' for 2014.

 WBO Latino champion

 Verdejo would get his first chance to claim his first title, it was announced in January 2015.
-Top Rank announced Mexican Marco Antonio López (24–5, 15 KOs) as his opponent in a scheduled 8 round bout for February 28, however this was later changed to a 10-round bout and took place on April 25, due to verdejo injuring his hand.
+Top Rank announced Mexican Marco Antonio López (24–5, 15 KOs) as his opponent in a scheduled 8 round bout for February 28, however this was later changed to a 10-round bout and took place on April 25, due to Verdejo injuring his hand.
 The fight was contested for the vacant WBO Latino lightweight title, which was only at stake for Verdejo as Lopez weight 4 pounds over the lightweight limit.
 The fight took place in Puerto Rico as Verdejo claimed the vacant title via a fifth-round technical knockout.
 At the time of stoppage, all three judges had it 40–36 in favour of Verdejo.

 Verdejo made his first defence against undefeated American Ivan Najera (16–0, 8 KOs) on June 13 at the Madison Square Garden Theater in New York City.
 Verdejo, making his HBO debut, defeated Najera in a wide unanimous decision to retain the title.
 Verdejo scored two knockdowns and outpointed Najera with two judges scoring the bout 100–88 and one judge had it 99–89.
 Verdejo connected with 40% of his punches thrown compared to 30% from Najera.

 On December 11, Verdejo made a second successive defence of his WBO Latino title in Puerto Rico against Brazilian Josenilson Dos Santos (27–3, 17 KOs).
 In round two, Verdejo hit a big right hand that dropped dos Santos, although dos Santos beat the count, referee Roberto Ramirez Jr. stopped the fight after a count was given.

 Verdejo started off 2016 with a defence against undefeated Brazilian William Silva (23–0, 14 KOs) on the undercard of Crawford-Lundy on February 27, 2016, at the Madison Square Garden Theater.
 The fight was televised on HBO.
 Verdejo landed 106 of 421 total punches as he cruised to a one sided 10 round unanimous decision win against Silva who connected 45 of 325 total punches.
 Two judges had it 100–90 for Verdejo and the third judge had it 99–91.